Mostafa-At-GitHub/MyProjects-At-Udacity/1st Proj/README.md

 - Great job adding a descriptive heading for each insight.
 This not only neatly demarcates your insights, but also gives your readers a heads up on what you're going to be talking about.
 - You drew some good, air-tight conclusions from your analysis.
-You also presented ample data, facts and other information from the dashboard to back your ’ndings.
-Terri’c! :)
+You also presented ample data, facts and other information from the dashboard to back your findings.
+Terrific! :)
 - Your screenshots appropriately illustrate the written part of your response.
 Excellent!

 *__2nd review highlights:__*